Green Lanes (London): Route

 The New River flows under Green Lanes at Palmers Green, here shown looking east.

 Green Lanes runs from Newington Green north along the western edge of Stoke Newington, thereby forming the border between Hackney and Islington, until it reaches Manor House at the eastern edge of Finsbury Park.
 As it crosses the New River over Green Lanes Bridge, it enters the London Borough of Haringey, it then runs 1.4 mi through the neighbourhood of Harringay.
 From the junction with Turnpike Lane the road temporarily changes its name and runs for 1.3 mi through Wood Green as 'High Road', resuming its Green Lanes identity again after the junction with Lascotts Road.
 It then continues north for another 2.2 mi through Palmers Green and Winchmore Hill in the London Borough of Enfield, until it reaches the junction with Ridge Avenue and Green Dragon Lane at Mason's Corner.
 The northward continuation into Bush Hill at this point is now blocked.

 Continuous segregated cycle lanes run north from the A406 North Circular to the end of Green Lanes and on to Enfield Town.
-These were installed following a successful bid by Enfield Council for Mini Holland funding from Transport for London.
+These were installed following a successful bid by Enfield Council for Mini-Hollands funding from Transport for London.